ubicity-corp/ans2tosca/README.md

 # Ansible to TOSCA Converter

-New TOSCA Features:
-Automatic type inference - Converts Ansible variable structures to TOSCA data types:
+## TOSCA Node Type Creation
+This tool converts Ansible playbooks to TOSCA files as follows:

+- A TOSCA node type is created that acts as a *wrapper* around the playbook.
+- Playbook variables are converted to TOSCA property definitions for the newly created node type.
+Default values are assigned as specified in the playbook.
+- A Standard interface is defined on the node type with a `create` operation that uses the playbook as its implementation artifact.
+- Operation inputs are defined for the `create` operation that use `$get_property` functions to reference node properties

+## TOSCA Data Type Creation

+- Property definitions in the newly created TOSCA node types use TOSCA data types that are inferred from the types of the playbook variables.
-Python types → TOSCA types (string, integer, boolean, float, list, map) Nested dictionaries → Custom TOSCA data types
+- Primarty types are converted directly to their corresponding TOSCA types (string, integer, boolean, float, list, map).
-Lists of objects → Custom entry_schema types

-Hierarchical type definitions - Creates proper TOSCA type hierarchy:

-Nested structures become separate, reusable data types All types derive from tosca.datatypes.Root
+- Playbook variables that are dictionaries are converted to complex TOSCA data types.
+Nested structures become separate, reusable TOSCA data types.
-Generates proper entry_schema for lists

-Output options:

-Print to console or save to file with -o
-Generates complete TOSCA YAML with proper version header

-This tool converts Ansible playbooks to TOSCA as follows: Instead of creating a topology template, create a TOSCA node type definition and instead of creating input definitions, create property definitions for that node type.
-Then create an interface definition for that node type that uses the playbook as the implementation for the create operation and that uses get_property functions to define the inputs to the create operation.

-New Node Type Generation:
-Properties instead of inputs - Variables become node type properties with defaults Interface definition - Creates a Standard interface with:

-create operation that uses the playbook as implementation Operation inputs that use get_property functions to reference node properties Proper TOSCA structure with primary implementation

-Node type structure:

-Derives from tosca.nodes.Root
-Includes all properties with types and defaults
-Maps properties to operation inputs via get_property functions
+- For lists of dictionaries, custom `entry_schema` types are created.

+## Service Template Creation

+> This feature has not yet been implemented.

+Several Ansible playbooks may be required to configure devices or to deploy services.
+These playbooks will be combined into a single TOSCA service template as follows:

+- For each of the playbooks, a corresponding TOSCA node type is defined.
+- For each of the playbooks, a node template of the newly created TOSCA type is created.
+- Execution ordering between the playbooks maps to `DependsOn` relationships between the node templates.

 ## Using `ans2tosca`

 The following shows the top-level commands exposed by the `ans2tosca` as well as the available command line options:
 ```
-Usage: ans2tosca [-h] [-v] [-o OUTPUT] [--format {tosca,jsonschema}] playbook
+usage: ans2tosca [-h] [-n NODE_NAME] [-o OUTPUT] playbook

-Convert Ansible playbook to TOSCA
+Convert Ansible playbook to TOSCA file

 positional arguments:
-  playbook              Path to the Ansible playbook
+  playbook              Path to the Ansible playbook file

 options:
   -h, --help            show this help message and exit
-  -v, --version         show program's version number and exit
+  -n NODE_NAME, --node-name NODE_NAME
+                        Optional name for the generated node type
   -o OUTPUT, --output OUTPUT
-                        Output file (default: stdout)
-  --format {tosca,jsonschema}
-                        Output format: tosca (default) or jsonschema
+                        Optional output file path.
+Defaults to <stderr>
 ```

 ## Installing `ans2tosca`